wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 You can spend your turn's action to make a hard Fortitude roll.
 On a success, you stop dying and have 1 HP.
 An ally that can reach you with an appropriate Skill or tool can spend their turn making a hard Willpower roll for the same effect.
 You also stop dying if you recover HP any other way.

 This does not heal your accumulated Wounds.
 When you stop dying, you gain a **Scar**.
-You choose wether the scar will take an Inventory slot or a Psyche slot.
+You choose whether the scar will take an Inventory slot or a Psyche slot.
 It cannot be easily removed.
 However, it makes all your rolls against the danger that puts you in that situation easy rolls.

 <ins>**Healing:**</ins> A 8 hours rest heals all HP losses and consumes 1 ration for the team.